 - Awards – Design awards are another excellent indication of an industrial design company’s credibility and recognition in the industry.

 These are a few of the legacies directly attributable to a company’s reputation.
 The most reliable however is interviewing two to three people who have worked with the firm in question.
-Although this is the most time consuming and difficult to schedule, it does provide a grassroots insight into the design firm.
+Although this is the most time-consuming and difficult to schedule, it does provide a grassroots insight into the design firm.

 Experience in your market

 Experience is always a great asset for any job candidate.
 Experience can also be a double-edged sword since it might stymie innovation due to “past experience”.
 However, in most cases experience in a market with a product is usually extremely beneficial for many reasons.
 High levels of experience provide a solid foundation upon which a product can be designed.
-It minimizes the investment in discovery and helps the team avoid common pitfalls associated with a naiver development team.
+It minimizes the investment in discovery and helps the team avoid common pitfalls associated with a naive development team.
 Experienced managers and designers can focus their attention on subtler design considerations.
 Their familiarity with user needs, materials, manufacturing requirements and regulatory conformity improves their chances of delivering a viable design solution.
 No matter how much experience an industrial design company may claim, they should be challenged with intelligent poignant questions to verify their current staff can perform to your expectations.

 Years in business/company history